|

 I want to start off by saying that I love you more than words can ever express.
 If it is possible, I want to express my deepest gratitude for the immense sacrifice that you made for all of us.

-Packing our whole lives into 2 suitcases, and getting on a plane to a different country is the epitome of unconditional love.
+Packing our whole lives into 2 suitcases, and getting on a plane to a different country, is the epitome of unconditional love.

-I can’t even imagine the horrifying things you’ve seen and experienced in a time of civil war, violence, and death.
 By saying that, I know that you left behind your entire lives.
 Everything you’ve ever known, your careers, your extended family.
-Your own parents.

 I look back on our early years here in Canada as landed immigrants.
 I see things much differently now.
 The incredible sacrifices that both of you made to get us ahead.